Bathurst, New Brunswick: 1900s

 Bathurst Harbour was a busy place early in the Twentieth century.
 One might find schooners or ships in port, likely as not to board grindstones from the Reid firm, or milled lumber.
-Tugboats were employed to haul quarried limestone, or timber, which floated behind them between booms, from the Gaspe peninsula.
+Tugboats were employed to haul quarried limestone, or timber, which floated behind them between booms, from the Gaspé Peninsula.
 A steel tug, the Ste.
 Anne, in one trip could haul as many as 6,000 cords to its home at the pulp mill.
 She measured 135 feet with a beam of 29 feet and a draft of 16 feet making 465 tons.
 She was powered by a 1,200 horsepower coal-fired steam engine.
-The Francis Huntley, a wooden tug, was owned by a partnership between the Gloucester Lumber Company and White & Rogers Co, and was used to boom timber from the mouth of the Bass River to a mill located at White's Wharf.
+The Francis Huntley, a wooden tug, was owned by a partnership between the Gloucester Lumber Company and White & Rogers Co, and was used to boom timber from the mouth of the Bass River to a mill at White's Wharf.

 A sanatorium for the care of tuberculosis patients was opened in May 1931.
 Named Our Lady of Lourdes of the Lady Dunn Institution, it was endowed by Sir James Dunn (as he then was called) and his wife.
-It was entrusted by deed to the Religious Hospitallers of St. Joseph, and located at Vallee Lourdes just north of town on a 1,000 acre farm which today houses the Chaleur Regional Hospital.
+It was entrusted by deed to the Religious Hospitallers of St. Joseph, and located at Vallee Lourdes just north of the town on a 1,000 acre farm which today houses the Chaleur Regional Hospital.

 The village bridge, which was badly in need of repair, was reconstructed at the height of Great Depression by the province.

 Sail power was employed for commercial purposes even as late as the 1930s for shipments whose origin was Bathurst, such as lumber.

 On 27 September 1943, German spy Wolfgang Heyda, who had been interned in Bowmanville, Ontario, evaded capture in Montreal and Bathurst, but finally was caught in Grande-Anse.
 He had been scheduled to rendez-vous at the Maisonette lighthouse with a German U-boat, but the plan was foiled by the military, whose intelligence services had alerted them to the German plan.
 In the end, the U-boat got away.

 For several years during the 1940s, Bathurst was home to Louis Robichaud, while he studied at the College Sacre-Coeur, in order to study for the Juvénat Saint-Jean-Eudes.
 He demurred from the priestly vocation and, after a period at Laval University, instead studied law by correspondence at UNB while he articled at a Bathurst law firm.
 He met the woman who later became his wife in 1950 here at a wedding.

 Princess Elizabeth, as she then was, visited Bathurst on her cross-Canada tour in 1951.
 The same year saw the installation of an artificial ice surface at the hockey barn near the paper mill: a levy was voted for this purpose at the special meeting of Town Council on 11 September, which followed a plebiscite on the issue.